mizu-bai/sklearn-MLP-to-ncnn/README.md

-# sklearn neural network to ncnn
+# sklearn MLP to ncnn

-Convert sklearn neural network to ncnn
+A sklearn MLP to ncnn converter.